sionara/php/README.md

 # php-output

 A basic example of using `echo` to create output with PHP.

-This tutorial will review the purpose of using a PHP and the `echo` command to create output.
+This tutorial will review how to use the PHP `echo` command to create output.
 Here is a basic sample of using `echo` to output a "Hello World" message:

 ```php
 <?php